What is Interactive Diagnosis Data Explorer (IDDE)?

 Launching the IDDE

-In the left panel of Team Server, select IDDE Server Link Generator [Web] or Interactive Diagnostic Data Explorer (IDDE) [Desktop] and then select Launch.
+If you installed the tool in ISA, in the left panel of Team Server, select IDDE Server Link Generator [Web] or Interactive Diagnostic Data Explorer (IDDE) [Desktop] and then select Launch.
 If launching the web version, the tool should open in a new tab in your web browser.
 If launching the desktop version, a file named download.jnlp should be downloaded to your local PC.
 Double-click download.jnlp to open the desktop version of the tool (Java must be installed on your local PC).

 Viewing a core, heap, or java dump

-The first time you launch the IDDE, you will be prompted to select Remote artifact or Local artifact..
+The first time you launch the IDDE, you will be prompted to select Remote artifact or Local artifact.
 If the core dump, heap dump, or java dump file is on your local PC, select Local artifact and select Next.
 If the dump is on another server, select Remote artifact and select Next.
 Then, enter the location of the dump file and select Finish.

 The console should now display the contents of the dump file.
 In the left panel, expand IDDE_project, expand your dump file, and you'll see Start Investigation.
 One you expand Start Investigation, the investigation will start.